 THE KAFFIR WAR.-CONTINUANCE OF HOSTILITIES.

-The General Screw Steam Shipping Company's vessel, Heliespont, Captain Watts, arrived at Plymouth on Sunday, from the Cape of Good Hope.
+The General Screw Steam Shipping Company's vessel, Hellespont, Captain Watts, arrived at Plymouth on Sungone back to the Waterkloof, where Macomo is in com-mand, and has been joined by a large number of Hottentots.